holmberd/js-rbo/README.md

-# rbo

-An implementation of Rank-Biased Overlap in JavaScript
+##rbo - An implementation of Rank-Biased Overlap in JavaScript

 _RBO: Object Constructor holding the RBO-state calculation_:
 ```